icinganalysis/icinganalysis.github.io/content/NACA-TN-3338.md

 This could yield values for MVD, LWC, and Langmuir distribution type, which is at least characterization of the breadth of the distribution.
 Author von Glahn was familiar with the multicylinder instrument.
-He also an author of NACA-RM-E51B12, which noted the use of multicylinders in the calibration of the icing tunnel:
+He was an author of NACA-RM-E51B12, which noted the use of multicylinders in the calibration of the icing tunnel:
 > Cloud droplet sizes and liquid-water contents in the tunnel were measured by the rotating-multicylinder method and were in the